Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 Throughout the podcast, “Is Life Worth Living?” both Harris and Benatar accept the basic premise that suffering is “bad.”
 The basic quibble between the two brainy men is that pleasure does not balance out the badness of suffering.
 This made double, in Benatar's mind, by what he calls the “crucial asymmetry.”

 In his view, the absence of suffering is good, and the absence of pleasure is neutral.
-So, by not having a child we reduce of suffering in this world — an ethical achievement — and impact no loss by depriving potential pleasure.
+So, by not having a child we reduce of suffering in this world — an ethical achievement — and incur no loss by depriving potential pleasure.

 Harris entertains these musings, posing a hypothetical future where people live “nearly blissful lives.”
 But, Benatar defers on several accounts.
 Firstly, he cannot conceive of a world without some suffering; secondly, generations of suffering individuals would have had to live before that time, and that is not worth it.